-Key swing states vulnerable to USPS slowdowns as millions vote by mail, data show
+Key swing states vulnerable to USPS slowdowns as millions vote by mail, data shows

-The slowdowns, which have raised alarms and suspicions among voters, postal workers and voting experts, have particular implications for states with strict deadlines.
+The slowdowns, which have raised alarms and suspicions among voters, postal workers and voting experts, have particular implications for states with strict voter deadlines.
 Michigan, Wisconsin and Georgia, for example, do not accept ballots that arrive after Election Day, even if postmarked before.
-Of the states that do, there’s generally a short acceptance window: North Carolina, where polls have President Trump and Democratic nominee and former vice president Joe Biden in a dead heat — postmarked ballots must arrive within three days of the election.
+Of the states that do, there is generally a short acceptance window: In North Carolina, where polls have President Trump and Democratic nominee Joe Biden in a dead heat, postmarked ballots must arrive within three days of the election.

-“There are fundamental and foundational issues with the Postal Service that go beyond voting.
-And there are issues with election administration that we can address,” said David Becker, executive director of the nonprofit nonpartisan Center for Election Innovation & Research.
+“There are fundamental and foundational issues with the Postal Service that go beyond voting, and there are issues with election administration that we can address,” said David Becker, executive director of the nonpartisan, nonprofit Center for Election Innovation and Research.
 “But the rules we have for the next 14 days are the rules we have.”

-Of the 52.7 million voters who requested mail-in ballots, 13.7 million have been returned as of Tuesday, according to the U.S. Elections Project.
+Of the 52.7 million voters who requested mail-in ballots, 13.7 million had returned them as of Tuesday, according to the United States Elections Project.

-In Detroit, where Democrats are relying on heavy turnout to carry the rest of Michigan, only 70.9 percent of first-class mail was on time the week ended Oct.
+In Detroit, where Democrats are relying on heavy turnout to carry the rest of Michigan, only 70.9 percent of first-class mail was on time the week that ended Oct.
 9, compared with 92.2 percent at the start of the year.

 In Wisconsin — which struggled mightily with a vote-by-mail primary in August — on-time delivery fell to 84.3 percent in the Lakeland district, which encompasses most of the state.
 North Carolina’s Greensboro district, which includes Raleigh and Durham, showed service was 10.1 percentage points lower than it was in January.
 Timeliness also varied widely in postal districts in Pennsylvania and Florida.

 Postal Service spokesman David Partenheimer said the agency has maintained performance standards despite surging mail volumes and challenges related to the pandemic.
-The agency has made an estimated 64 million ballot deliveries — to and from election offices — through Oct.
-7, agency data show.
+The agency had made an estimated 64 million ballot deliveries — to and from election offices — through Oct.
+7, agency data shows.

-“The Postal Service is fully committed and actively working to handle the increase in election mail volume across the country over the next two weeks,” he said in an emailed statement to The Post, adding that extra staff and resources have been allocated to help process and deliver election mail.
+“The Postal Service is fully committed and actively working to handle the increase in election mail volume across the country over the next two weeks,” he said in an emailed statement to The Washington Post, adding that extra staffing and resources have been allocated to help process and deliver election mail.

 Those teams have also been instructed to use “extraordinary measures beyond the normal course of operations … to accelerate the delivery of ballots,” Partenheimer wrote.
 Those measures include expedited handling, special pickups, and extra and Sunday deliveries.